Criminal Justice/Forensic Science

 Forensic Science: This course introduces students to the application of science to connect a violation of law to a specific criminal, criminal act, or behavior and victim.
 Students will learn terminology and procedures related to the search and examination of physical evidence in criminal cases as they are performed in a typical crime laboratory.
 Using scientific methods, students will collect and analyze evidence such as fingerprints, bodily fluids, hairs, fibers, paint, glass, and cartridge cases.
 Students will also learn the history and the legal aspects as they relate to each discipline of forensic science.

-Law Enforcement I: Students will be provided an overview of the history, organization, and functions of local, state, and federal law enforcement.
+Law Enforcement I: This is a Dual Credit Course taught in conjunction with Coastal Bend College Students will be provided an overview of the history, organization, and functions of local, state, and federal law enforcement.
 Students will focus on and study the roles of constitutional law, the United States legal system, and criminal law and how they impact society.
 Students will be introduced to law enforcement terminology, the classification and elements of crime, and various other aspects that accompany a career in law enforcement.

-Law Enforcement II: Students will explore more complex issues and tactics that apply to the field of law enforcement.
+Law Enforcement II: This is a Dual Credit Course taught in conjunction with Coastal Bend College Students will explore more complex issues and tactics that apply to the field of law enforcement.
 Students will take the base knowledge that they learned in Law Enforcement I and use it for more in depth exploration of law enforcement topics.
 Some of the areas that will be explored are directly linked with society such as theories behind crime.

 Grading will follow the guidelines that are published in the Student Handbook which begins on page 60.